How do you treat it?

-Obviously, you don’t totally disregard the Sunday morning sermon, or you wouldn’t sit through it.
-But are you really handling its value with the respect it deserves?
+You don’t disregard the Sunday morning sermon, or you wouldn’t sit through it.
+But are you handling its value with the respect it deserves?

 The message you hear is not just another sermon that should be filed away categorically in your mind.
-Truth to be told, none of us earns points with God for merely listening to sermons.
+The truth is that none of us earns points with God for merely listening to sermons.

-Personally, I’ve been active in spoken ministry since 1994.
-The sum total of this week’s study hours is only a fraction of what I bring into the pulpit in this season of life.
+I’ve been active in spoken ministry since 1994.
+The total of this week’s study hours is only a fraction of what I bring into the pulpit in this season of life.
 There’s an intangible skill set that can’t be taught or easily transferred.
-There’s a pastoral wisdom gained by thousands of pulpit appearances and decades of leadership experience.
+There’s a pearl of ministry wisdom gained by thousands of pulpit appearances and decades of leadership experience.

 In this season, some things come to me intuitively as a gift from the Holy Spirit.
 Like the ability to read a congregation while preaching.
 I can more carefully discern what’s not said by staff and other leaders.
 And then there’s the gauging of the emotional temperature of the room.
 I did not possess these intangibles during my first few years of ministry.